leonore/deep-learning-for-immune-cells/timelog.md

 ### 17 March
 - *1 hour* Finishing Materials & methods figure and first draft
 - *0.5 hours* Final checkups on introduction + biology part of background
+- *4 hours* Working on background -- struggling to best verbalise t-SNE and UMAP concepts, as well as medical research using deep learning